core-wg/sid-pen/draft-ietf-core-yang-sid-pen.md

 [^abs2-]

-[^abs2-]: The present specification uses these SID allocation
+[^abs2-]: The present specification employs these SID allocation
         mechanisms to allocate ranges with 100 000 63-bit SIDs each for each of the first 1 000 000 holders of IANA-registered Private Enterprise Numbers (PENs), as well as ranges with 10 000 32-bit SIDs each